ajkavanagh/vimwiki-publishing-system/docs/02-how-it-works.md

   * Size of the file
   * Hash of the file has changed.

-For every *route* there will be a `RouteContext` record that maps where the page will be rendered, using which template.
-The data available to the rendering template will be defined in the `RouteContext`.
-So, we'll have multiple different types of `RouteContext` data, mapping to different template types?
+For every *route* there will be a `RenderContext` record that maps where the page will be rendered, using which template.
+The data available to the rendering template will be defined in the `RenderContext`.
+So, we'll have multiple different types of `RenderContext` data, mapping to different template types?

-Each .[extension] file will have a `SourceContext` that contains the information necessary to render the .[extension] file into an HTML fragment.
+Each .[extension] file will have a `SourcePageContext` that contains the information necessary to render the .[extension] file into an HTML fragment.

-The `RouteContext` needs to be able to handle:
+The `RenderContext` needs to be able to handle:

  - No SourceContext objects
  - Multiple SourceContext objects